 - Clamshells will help to stabilise your hips and pelvic muscles and strengthen the areas around your lower back.

 - A bridge.
-Regularly doing bridge exercises can strengthen glutes and give you a stronger core which is an essential part of the support structure for your lower back and spine.
+Regularly doing bridge exercises can strengthen the glutes and give you a stronger core which is an essential part of the support structure for your lower back and spine.

 - Bird dogs.
 This is an exercise that targets ab muscles, which will give even more support to that core.